cysouw/diathesis/text/c05_preverbs.md

 ### Preverbal verbs prefer an accusative argument {#sec:preverbs-always-accusative}

 The central generalisation that can be extracted from the numerous examples in this chapter is that the structural effect of a preverb diathesis (by verb prefixes or verb particles) is to produce a verb with an accusative argument.
-This idea is for example foreshadowed by Kim (1983) "Die *be*-Verben fordern immer eine E_akk außer bei der Funktionsgruppe der 'Intensivierung', deren Basisverben durch Präfigierung sich reflexivieren" [@kim1983: 54].
+This idea is for example foreshadowed by Kim (1983) "Die *be*-Verben fordern immer eine E_akk außer bei der Funktionsgruppe der 'Intensivierung', deren Basisverben durch Präfigierung sich reflexivieren" [-@kim1983: 54].
 Various different diatheses have to be distinguished though.

 First, many verbs that do not have an accusative argument before the diathesis are turned into a verb with an accusative argument by the preverb diathesis:

 - With some verbs an accusative argument is added to a verb when it is prefixed.
 This is for example attested with the diathesis from *schlafen* 'to sleep' to *verschlafen* 'to oversleep' in [@next a], see [@sec:preverb-accusative-addition].
-- Similarly, another constituent, like a prepositional phrase, can promoted to an accusative argument.
+- Similarly, another constituent, like a prepositional phrase, can be promoted to an accusative argument.
 This is for example attested with the diathesis from *steigen* 'to move on top' to *besteigen* 'to climb' in [@next b], see [@sec:preverb-applicative].
 - Alternatively, the diathesis can turn the nominative subject into an accusative argument, combined with the addition of a new causative nominative subject.
 This is for example attested with the diathesis from *brennen* 'to burn' to *verbrennen* 'to burn something' in [@next c], see [@sec:preverb-causative].

 ::: ex